 Similar to the implementation of a data governance program, one of the first steps for how to protect personally identifiable information is to perform a data discovery, or mapping, exercise.
 This allows you to locate PII within your network and other environments and see where it travels throughout your organization.
 Once you’ve mapped the flow of data, you should know where your PII resides and how to isolate or segment those systems from the rest of your environment.

-This practice isn’t specific to protecting PII, but it’s just as effective with PII as it is with any other type of data.
+This practice isn’t specific to PII compliance, but it’s just as effective with PII as it is with any other type of data.
 Data minimization is nothing new for security practitioners and for good reason—you don’t have to worry about data that you don’t process or store.
 Simply minimizing the amount of PII in your systems can be an easy and effective way to reduce the security controls and compliance scope of your data environment.

 Another effective method for protecting PII is the use of access control measures to limit access to the data to only the specific individuals within your organization whose roles require them to view or interact with that data.
 This reduces the risk of data exposure by preventing unnecessary access to sensitive data.
 Only those with a business-need-to-know should be authorized, and even then, that access should be restricted and monitored.
 Monitoring access also makes it easier to determine how a breach occurred in the instance that data does become exposed.

 One of the most effective solutions for how to protect personally identifiable information is tokenization.
 This security technology obfuscates data by exchanging the original sensitive information for a randomized, nonsensitive placeholder value known as a token.
 The token is irreversible and has no direct relationship to the original data, which is stored in a cloud outside of the tokenized environment.
 Because tokenization removes the sensitive data and stores it off-site, it virtually eliminates the risk of data theft.
 Even if a breach were to occur, no sensitive data would be exposed—only the nonsensitive placeholder tokens.